vinsol/nectarcommerce/_posts/2016-04-06-intro-to-macros.md

 #### <a name="last-section">Metaprogramming pattern as used across extensions</a>

-There are three parts needed at minimum to create & use an extension effectively:
+Minimum three parts are needed to create & use an extension effectively:

 - Library Code
 - Service Code